-- 5.20 A violation of the security or confidential integrity of any test or assessment is prohibited. - 5.20.1 Procedures for maintaining the security and confidential integrity of testing and assessment instruments and procedures shall be specified in the appropriate test or assessment administration instructions and training from the Division.
-Conduct that violates the security or confidential integrity of a test or assessment is defined as any departure from either the requirements established by the Division for the administration of the assessment or from the procedures specified in the applicable test administration materials or training. - 5.20.2 A person who violates the security or confidential integrity of any test or assessment, or a public school or school district in which prohibited conduct occurs, may be sanctioned by the State Board in accordance with the Division of Elementary and Secondary Education Rules Governing Test Security, Testing Violations, and Testing Improprieties and the Division of Elementary and Secondary Education Rules Governing the Code of Ethics for Arkansas Educators, as appropriate. - 5.21 District test coordinators, staff involved in test administration including technology support staff, test administrators, and test proctors of the state required assessments shall abide by the requirements of the security agreement developed by the Division.
+- 5.20 A violation of the security or confidential integrity of any test or assessment is prohibited. - 5.20.1 Procedures for maintaining the security and confidential integrity of testing and assessment instruments and procedures shall be specified in the appropriate test or assessment administration instructions and training from the Department Division.
+Conduct that violates the security or confidential integrity of a test or assessment is defined as any departure from either the requirements established by the Department Division for the administration of the assessment or from the procedures specified in the applicable test administration materials or training. - 5.20.2 A person who violates the security or confidential integrity of any test or assessment, or a public school or school district in which prohibited conduct occurs, may be sanctioned by the State Board in accordance with the Arkansas Department of Education Division of Elementary and Secondary Education Rules Governing Test Security, Testing Violations, and Alleged Testing Improprieties and the Arkansas Department of Education Division of Elementary and Secondary Education Rules Governing the Code of Ethics for Arkansas Educators, as appropriate. - 5.21 District test coordinators, staff involved in test administration including technology support staff, test administrators, and test proctors of the state required assessments shall abide by the requirements of the security agreement developed by the Department Division.
 Public schools shall maintain signed copies of the agreement for three (3) years. - 5.22 The superintendent or district test coordinator of each public school district shall develop procedures to ensure the security and confidential integrity of all assessment instruments and test items.
-The superintendent or district test coordinator is responsible for immediately notifying the Division in writing of conduct that violates the security or confidential integrity of an examination or assessment as outlined in the Division of Elementary and Secondary Education Rules Governing Test Security, Testing Violations, and Testing Improprieties.
+The superintendent or district test coordinator is responsible for immediately notifying the Department Division in writing of conduct that violates the security or confidential integrity of an examination or assessment as outlined in the Arkansas Department of Education Division of Elementary and Secondary Education Rules Governing Test Security, Testing Violations, and Alleged Testing Improprieties.